RobbieW69/7DTD-Mods-A21/README.md

 + Cutting down a tree will turn into a tree stump instead of instantly diappearing.
 + Trees now have a chance to drop feathers and eggs and honey while harvesting.
 + All crops grow faster.
++ All crop seeds now cost 1 plant to make each.
 ##### Animals
 + All animal sizes have been increased between 20 to 40%.
 + Chickens now have a chance to drop eggs when harvesting.